Antikythera mechanism: Origin

 The ship carrying the device contained vases in the Rhodian style, leading to a hypothesis that it was constructed at an academy founded by Stoic philosopher Posidonius on that Greek island.
 Rhodes was a busy trading port and centre of astronomy and mechanical engineering, home to astronomer Hipparchus, who was active from about 140–120 BC.
 The mechanism uses Hipparchus' theory for the motion of the Moon, which suggests he may have designed or at least worked on it.
 It has been argued the astronomical events on the Parapegma of the mechanism work best for latitudes in the range of 33.3–37.0 degrees north; the island of Rhodes is located between the latitudes of 35.85 and 36.50 degrees north.

 In 2014, a study argued for a new dating of approximately 200 BC, based on identifying the start-up date on the Saros Dial, as the astronomical lunar month that began shortly after the new moon of 28 April 205 BC.
 According to this theory the Babylonian arithmetic style of prediction fits much better with the device's predictive models than the traditional Greek trigonometric style.
 A study by Iversen in 2017 reasons that the prototype for the device was from Rhodes, but that this particular model was modified for a client from Epirus in northwestern Greece; Iversen argues it was probably constructed no earlier than a generation before the shipwreck, a date supported by Jones in 2017.

 Further dives were undertaken in 2014 and 2015, in the hope of discovering more of the mechanism.
 A five-year programme of investigations began in 2014 and ended in October 2019, with a new five-year session starting in May 2020.

 In 2022, researchers proposed the mechanism's initial calibration date, not construction date, could have been 23 December 178 BC.
 Other experts propose 204 BC as a more likely calibration date.
-Machines with similar complexity did not appear again until the fourteenth century, with early examples being astronomical clocks of Richard of Wallingford and Giovanni de' Dondi.
+Machines with similar complexity did not appear again for around 1,500 years, with early examples being the fourteenth century astronomical clocks of Richard of Wallingford and Giovanni de' Dondi.